Mozambique

 In Southern Africa, study circles are an important tool for improving the living conditions for women and men living in poverty in rural areas.
 The study circle is a small learning group of 5-15 people that have voluntarily come together to learn about a particular subject of mutual interest.
 This self-governing group holds regular meetings which are collectively scheduled to carry out the study plan.
 Study circles aim at developing capacity and competence through interactive exchange of scientific and indigenous knowledge within the study group and during field and look & learn visits.
 This ultimately leads to increased resilience and improved productivity/production, group savings and loans and local business development.
 The study circles currently have over 400,000 members regionally and the regional study circle resource centre is based in Zambia.

 Smallholder farmers have challenges accessing affordable loan products and other forms of credit from formal financial institutions, for financing and developing their businesses.
-Therefore We Effect – through our partner organisations – also support the right holders to involve in financial services where saving and loan groups, financial literacy and linkages to formal financial services are key concepts and approaches.
+Therefore We Effect – through our partner organisations – also supports the right holders to be involved in financial services where saving and loan groups, financial literacy and linkages to formal financial services are key concepts and approaches.

 Climate activist Anabela Lemos, recipient of the Per Anger Prize 2022